-Laura Bliss Lamb is the Chairperson of the Committee on Special Education and Preschool Special Education (CSE/CPSE).
-She is responsible for coordinating efforts of the CSE/CPSE and ensuring that recommendations of the committees are implemented.
-In addition, Mrs. Bliss Lamb serves as the coordinator of the 504 Multi Disciplinary Team.
+Ramona Luettger is the Interim Chairperson of the Committee on Special Education and Preschool Special Education (CSE/CPSE).
+Luettger is responsible for coordinating efforts of the CSE/CPSE and ensuring that recommendations of the committees are implemented.
+In addition, Luettger serves as the interim coordinator of the 504 Multi Disciplinary Team.

-Erica Roecklein is NYS certified for grades 1-6 in Students With Disabilities certification and is a special education teacher for Grades K-6.
-Subjects taught include consultant teacher services and resource support.
+Stephanie Long is NYS certified for grades K-6 in Students With Disabilities certification and is a special education teacher for ELA, Math, Social Studies, and Science in a 15:1:1 classroom.

 Marie Carrasco is NYS certified for grades 1-12 in Students With Disabilities certification.
-She works in the upper elementary 8:1:1 classroom with Tiffany Shanker, licensed teaching asssistant (LTA).
+She works in the primary elementary 8:1:1 classroom.

 Barbara Cannon is special education teacher who provides consultant teacher, resource support, direct instruction, and transitional support services to students in grades seven and eight and in the high school.
 She also co-teaches in English 8 and US History 8.